battlesnake/gulp-google-webfonts/README.md

  * fontsDir - The path the output fonts should be under.
 (Note: the path is relative to `gulp.dest`)
  * cssDir - The path the output css should be under.
 (Note: the path is relative to `gulp.dest`)
  * cssFilename - The filename of the output css file.
- * relativePaths - Whether the fonts path should be relative to the css path.

 # Example #2